 Husky sledding also called as dog mushing in the frozen wilderness is a unique winter adventure which can be experienced only in few places in the world majorly the Arctic countries like Iceland, Alaska, Norway, Sweden and Finland.
 There are many dog sledding tours organized by local dog sledding tours who will pick you up from a location and provide an experienced guide who will not only teach you how to ride a sled, but also shows you the unique relationship with the trained dogs.
 Before the days of snowmobiles, the huskies were the only available fast and easy way to transport goods over large distances and was the major form of communication during the world war I.

 Norway is a great location to try Dog Sledding.
 I got a chance to visit Northern Norway during which I experience this adventure when I visited Tromso as part of a ten day Arctic Road Trip in winter with Arctic adventures in mind.
 I can easily say that Dog Sledding in Tromso Norway was one of the major highlights of the trip.
-I thoroughly enjoyed the drive to the dog sledding camp the country side, the ultimate husky ride experience in the snow wilderness and the camp site experience with Norwegian dishes to finish the day off.
+We thoroughly enjoyed the drive to the dog sledding camp the country side, the ultimate husky ride experience in the snow wilderness and the camp site experience with Norwegian dishes to finish the day off.

 There are so many winter tour companies offering day trips to reindeer/ dog sledding adventures and snowmobiling in remote camp sites from Tromso.
 Almost all of them will pick you up from the city center.
 Make sure you check whether they provide the required clothing for the experience.
 We went with Lyngsford Adventure, a famous winter tours company that organizes dog sledding trips, who drove us to the beautiful Camp Site Tamok along a breath taking route.